 The credit card effect

-This is the perfect economic fractal example where dangerous massive debt burdens have migrated from the small scale (individual) to the large scale (country); the principle or idea (of debt) is the same, the scale is irrelevant.
+This is the perfect economic fractal example of dangerous massive debt burdens migrating from the small scale (individual) to the large scale (country); the principle or idea (of debt) is the same, and the scale is irrelevant.

-Today - through the mechanism of (moral hazard) bank bail-outs - it is countries that are getting burdened.
+Today, through the mechanism of (moral hazard) bank bailouts, countries are being burdened.

 Where to next?